 Let's first have a look at the traditional E-Collar which is the protective collar that most vets recommend after your pet has had surgery.
-They are made from hard wearing plastic and often opaque, looking a bit like your dog is wearing a lampshade.
+They are made from hard-wearing plastic and are often opaque, looking a bit like your dog is wearing a lampshade.

 - The cone was easy to attach around our dog’s neck, and completely prevented him from licking any part of his body.